atropos-null/LS/py109/py109_studyguide.md

 #### Expressions

-An expression is any code that evaluates to a value.
+When Python evaluates an expression, it is reduced to a single value.

 Key points to understand:
 * ​Simple expressions​: Literals like `5`, `'hello'`, or `True`